Promising implications of Cayman’s removal from the FATF grey list

 Opening gates to the CLO market

-After the Cayman Islands found itself on the EU AML blacklist in March 2022 following the initial grey listing, but there’s now a positive outlook as the jurisdiction anticipates delisting in early 2024.
+After the Cayman islands found itself on the EU AML list in March 2022 following the initial grey listing, there’s now a positive outlook as the jurisdiction anticipates delisting in early 2024.
 This is a natural progression follows the successful removal of the Cayman Islands from the FATF grey list.

-According to Article 4 of the EU Securitisation Regulation, the EU AML blacklist countries are unable to establish securitisation special purpose entities.
-This triggered a migration of CLO SPVs from Cayman Island to other jurisdictions, such as Bermuda and Jersey.
+According to Article 4 of the EU Securitisation Regulation, the EU AML blacklist countries are unable to establish securitisation special purpose entities (SSPE).
+This triggered a migration of collateralized loan obligations (CLO) special purpose vehicle (SPVs) from the Cayman Island to other jurisdictions.
 Good news is the regulatory barrier will soon cease to exist.
-Now, European investors and managers have the green light to utilize Cayman Islands entities as issuers and actively invest in CLOs domiciled in the Cayman Islands.
+Now, European investors and managers have the green light to utilize the Cayman Islands entities as issuers and actively invest in CLOs domiciled in the Cayman Islands.

 Healy Consultants Group provides a wide range of corporate services across the world.
 Email or WhatsApp us now to find out more about our services.